AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/new-orders-are-sent-to-archive.md

 ---
-description: This article provides a patch for the known Adobe Commerce 2.2.0 issue related to the newly created orders showing in the archive instead of the Orders grid in the Commerce Admin.
+title: New orders are sent to archive
 labels: 2.2.0,Magento Commerce,known issues,orders,patch,troubleshooting,Adobe Commerce,cloud infrastructure,admin,on-premises
-title: New orders are sent to archive
 ---

-# New orders are sent to archive

 This article provides a patch for the known Adobe Commerce 2.2.0 issue related to the newly created orders showing in the archive instead of the Orders grid in the Commerce Admin.

->[!NOTE]
+>![info]
 >
 >The issue was fixed in 2.2.3 and later.